 Recorded on Centaur, Innova (two portrait discs), Navona, Neuma, New World Records, Ravello and Sonora, Shatin’s music is published by Arsis Press, C.F.
 Peters, E.C.
 Schirmer, G. Schirmer and Wendigo Music.
 She has held residencies at Bellagio, Brahmshaus, Casa Zia Lina, La Cité des Arts, MacDowell, Mishkan Omanim, the Virginia Center for Creative Arts and Yaddo.She was also invited to assist with the establishment of Civatelli Ranieri in Umbertide, IT.

 In demand as a master teacher, Shatin has served as senior composer at the Wellesley Composers Conference and at the Chamber Music Conference of the East, as a Master Artist at the Atlantic Center for the Arts, Senior Composition Faculty at California Summer Music and guest composer at the Aspen Music Festival.
 Beyond her contributions as a composer, Shatin is a strong advocate for her fellow composers.
-She served as President of American Composers, was for two terms a board member of the League/ISCM in New York, and has served on the boards of the American Composers Alliance and the National Council of the Atlantic Center for the Arts.
+She served as President of American Composers (1989-93), was for two terms a board member of the League/ISCM in New York, serves on the board of the National Council of the Atlantic Center for the Arts, and has also served on the board of the American Composers Alliances.
 She is currently a member of the Fellows Council of the Virginia Center for Creative Arts and the advisory board of the International Alliance for Women in Music.